Excel VBA: Retrieving Outlook Address Book Values

 While this example only exposes a few properties, many others are available in the ExchangeUser Interface.

-You may notice that accessing Country/Region is slightly different because it uses the PropertyAccessor to retrieve the value for an Exchange user.
-For reference, Microsoft has a list of MAPI Property Tags.
-However, it is no longer maintained so please be aware that it may be outdated.
-As an example, the Unicode property tag value for Country/Region is not listed.
+Accessing Country/Region is slightly different because it uses the PropertyAccessor to retrieve the value for an Exchange user.
+For reference, Microsoft has a list of Microsoft Exchange Property Tags.
+However, it is no longer maintained and may therefore contain outdated information.
+As an example, the Unicode variant of the Country/Region property tag is not listed.

-There are actively maintained tools available to help identify MAPI property tags, e.g., MFCMAPI and Outlook Spy (which also publishes a list of MAPI Property Tags).
+Several tools are available to help identify MAPI property tags, such as MFCMAPI and Outlook Spy (which also publishes a list of MAPI Property Tags).
 In this code, the Country/Region field corresponds to the PR_BUSINESS_ADDRESS_COUNTRY property tag which has a property tag value of 0x3A26001F.

-Similarly, phone numbers are accessed differently depending on whether it is a local contact or Exchange user.
+Similarly, phone numbers are accessed differently depending on whether the entry is a local contact or Exchange user.

 For local contact phone numbers, the following properties are available (among others):